zero-pytagoras/details-app-helm_doron_feldman/README.md

 2. Use port forwarding.

 ## Enter details:

 Go to the "details-app-helm" app endpoint and type in name and email.

-** Please note - there could be an error on the first try but your data will be saved, the endpoint can dissapear for a few seconds but will be back**
+** Please note - there could be an error on the first try but your data will be saved! the endpoint can dissapear for a few seconds but will be back and then you can enter the data again **

 ## See the data:
-Go to pgadmin endpoint and enter user: admin@example.com, password: admin
+Go to pgadmin endpoint and enter:

+user: admin@example.com

+password: admin

 After logging in: